Open Call for Stations to Collaborate with BizLab

 WBUR believes it is critical that we invest in innovation and experimentation to identify new revenue channels to sustain public radio into the future.
 Given the changing landscape of journalism, media consumption, and digital advertising, there is an increasing urgency to test and measure the effectiveness of different funding models.
 This is why WBUR launched BizLab, a business innovation lab, in 2015 with funding from the Knight Foundation.

-With new funding from the Corporation for Public Broadcasting, BizLab is now expanding its focus to identifying and testing funding models with other stations.
+With new funding from the Corporation for Public Broadcasting and the Knight Foundation, BizLab is now expanding its focus to identifying and testing funding models with other stations.
 We invite you to join us!

 Our motivation is the collective concern that public radio stations have not systematically explored options for increasing financial sustainability of their programming.
 Through a collective of multiple stations simultaneously experimenting, we can uncover new avenues for revenue generation that will benefit all of public radio, as well as establish a process for generating and evaluating ideas for new revenue.

 Innovations and improvements to existing operations happen every day, but the big ideas – the ones that can fundamentally change the landscape for sustainability of public radio – can’t be tested and explored within the constraints of regular business operations.
 We have tremendous potential to innovate and disrupt ourselves, but the realities of delivering programming and keeping the business of stations running make it difficult for any one station to dedicate the time, resources, or staff to focus on exploring new ideas for revenue.